WalletScrutiny/WalletScrutinyCom/_android/gwallet.tech.md

 ## App Description

-The app is an XLM centric with BTC support self-custodial wallet.
+The app is an self-custodial, XLM-centric wallet with BTC support.

 ## The Site